Are you unable to drift into a peaceful slumber with ease?

 Acute insomnia lasts from 1 night to some weeks.
 Insomnia is chronic when it happens a minimum of 3 nights per week for three months or more.

 You might have undergone several medication processes to treat insomnia.
-But, did you know that there is food for a good sleep?
+But, did you know that there is food for good sleep?
 Several foods help you fight insomnia and get a good sleep.

 The four most vital vitamins and minerals required to push sleep are tryptophan, magnesium, calcium, and vitamin B6.
 While tryptophan is an amino alkanoic acid that gets converted into the neurotransmitter serotonin so into the hormone melatonin (a hormone answerable for regulating your sleep/wake patterns), magnesium may be a powerful mineral that aids in getting sleep.